 INTERNAL MEDICINE GRAND ROUNDS: This weekly traditional conference provides an opportunity for the entire department to come together for an academic discussion which may range from innovative developments to comprehensive updates on key topics in internal medicine.
 In addition, monthly clinical pathological conferences will address undesirable outcomes and highlight opportunities for systems based improvements.
 Focus will be on case management, systematic problem-solving and prevention to promote understanding and learning.

 SUBSPECIALTY CONFERENCES: Each of the subspecialty divisions have regularly scheduled conferences.
 Residents scheduled for subspecialty rotations attend and may even present at one of these sessions.
 Subspecialty conferences are open to all residents.

-BOARD REVIEW: Residents meet weekly with a faculty facilitator to work through MKSAP board review questions as a group.
+BOARD REVIEW: During the Y week Thursday afternoon curriculum, residents meet with a faculty facilitator to participate in didactic sessions and work through MKSAP board review questions as a group.
 The facilitator assigned is a subspecialist in the topic of the session, and reinforces clinical reasoning, key points and test taking strategies.

 Annually, a faculty member from each subspecialty provides an in-depth review of internal medicine topics tailored to preparation for the American Board of Internal Medicine Certification Exam.
 These review sessions are open to all residents of the program at any level of training.

 HOUSE STAFF MEETINGS: Once per month the residents meet with the program directors and chief residents to receive updates on anticipated changes and give feedback and suggestions regarding the program.